seapagan/github-changelog-md/CONTRIBUTING.md

 bit daunting, please feel free to open a discussion and I can help you get started, or even pair on a PR.

+Currently, development is done primary on **Linux**, but I will also try to test on **Windows** and **Mac OS X** when possible.
+If you are using a different platform and find any issues, please let me know.
+I welcome any contributions, on any platform!

+If you have any issues developing on a particular platform, please let me know and I will try to help you out.
+I am also open to suggestions for improving the development process and documentation.

 ## Prerequisites

 Since this is a [Python](https://www.python.org/) project, you will need to